drio/primate.annotation.pipe/README.md

 #### Introduction ####

-These set of tools implement a pipeline to perform annotation of primate data The original input is SNP calls from our Sanger pipeline (SNP detector).
+These set of tools implement a pipeline to perform annotation of primate data.
+The original input is SNP calls from our Sanger pipeline (SNP detector).
 The typical data flow would look like this: